MatValdejao/markdown-creation/README.md

     npm install

   ## Usage
   The code runs on the Inquirer npm module as well as the filesystem(fs) module built into Node.

   ## License
-  This project os licensed under the MIT license.
+  This project os licensed under the GPLv3 license.

   ## Contributing